11CaptainKirk/robertjkirk.com/src/content/blog/about.md

 ---
-title: "Test Post"
+title: "About Me"
 date: "2025-01-15"
 formattedDate: "January 15, 2025"
-description: "This is a test post to verify our content collection is working."
+description: "This is a post about me"
 readingTime: 1
-tags: ["hello"]
+tags: ["about"]
 ---

 This is a test post.